Atlas-OS/docs/docs/getting-started/installation.md

 !!! danger "Removed Features"
 	Before installing, it is highly recommended to take a look at our [Removed Features](/troubleshooting/removed-features/) page.

+	It is recommended to wait until v0.3 releases to install Atlas for improved compatibility, security and many bug fixes.

 !!! info
     Atlas no longer provides ISOs to download, please use this method here to install.